proxmox/proxmox-backup/docs/storage.rst

 Managing Datastores
 ^^^^^^^^^^^^^^^^^^^

-To list existing datastores from the command line run:
+To list existing datastores from the command line, run:

 .. code-block:: console